lijianweizhuwei/CMPT886/project/final_update.md

 ```

 #### Type Legalization Code(Need widen and promote)
 In the IR pass, we first widen the vector type from <6 x i3> to <8 x i3>.
 Then, we promote the vector from <8 x i3> to <8 x i16>.
-Finally, we replace the llvm code and get the following result.
+Finally, we replace the LLVM code and get the following result.

 ```llvm